 How long does the battery last?

 The UA True Wireless FLASH X by JBL lasted 8 hours, 58 minutes on a single charge, which is great for the technology.
 Battery depletion was uneven: the right earbud drained first and the left bud lasted 9 hours, 53 minutes.
-This is a large discrepancy, but isn’t anything new.
-A primary bud drains faster than the secondary, because it has two jobs whereas the secondary bud only has one.
-The primary earbud is both a receiver of data from your smartphone and transmitter of said data to the secondary earbud.
+This is a large discrepancy but isn’t anything new.
+A primary bud drains faster than the secondary because it has two jobs whereas the secondary bud only has one.
+The primary earbud is both a receiver of data from your smartphone and a transmitter of said data to the secondary earbud.
 If you listen in mono mode, you’ll hit JBL’s claimed 10-hour playtime.

 It takes two hours to fully charge the earbuds, and they do not support fast charging.
 This is a real shame for workout earbuds, because efficient charging capabilities are appreciated anytime you show up to the gym with drained earphones.
 The case doesn’t support wireless charging, so you have to rely on a USB-C cable.

 How does the UA FLASH X by JBL sound?

 The frequency response of the UA True Wireless FLASH X by JBL is comparatively restrained when you consider that most workout earphones tend to overdo the bass notes (pink).
 Usually, the bass in workout earphones is pushed to sound two or even four times louder than midrange notes (green).
 Fortunately, the UA FLASH X have a pleasant sound with slightly amplified bass and midrange notes.
 While the objective frequency response is very good, clarity is only okay especially as it relates to vocal detail.
 Some of the more subtle features necessary for vocals live in the 2-4kHz range, which is comparatively quiet compared to the rest of the notes identified here.
 It’s not much of a surprise that the illusion of clarity in voice is impacted by this.